-The Province of South-Holland published indications of surface claims for water surface in zoning plans^a: 8,5% times the paved surface and + 1,5% x the unpaved surface.

-The Waterboard Rijnland (around Leiden) suggested keeping 6% of the overall urban area to be water surface^b.
-The Waterboard Delfland claims volumes of water per specific surface according to Fig. 478 ^c.
+In 2007 the Province of South-Holland published indications of surface claims for water surface in zoning plans^a: 8,5% times the paved surface and +1,5% x the unpaved surface.
+The Waterboard Rijnland (around Leiden) suggested in 2007 keeping 6% of the overall urban area to be water surface^b.
+The Waterboard Delfland claims volumes of water per specific surface according to Fig. 491 ^c.
+However, these global norms nowadays should be determined according to the local context.
+98 m3/ha paved surface (housing, employment, greenhouse areas) 325 unpaved surface (grassland, nature, leisure) 170 arable land 275

-a http://www.watertoets.net/pdf/blauwgekleurd.pdf

-http://www.watertoets.net/pdf/rijnland.pdf

-http://www.watertoets.net/pdf/delfland.pdf

-m3/ha paved surface (housing, employment, greenhouse areas) 325 unpaved surface (grassland, nature, leisure) 170 arable land 275

-Fig. 478 Standards for water reservoirs inside and outside the urban area (Waterboard Rijnland)
+Fig. 491 Standards for water reservoirs inside and outside the urban aread